Live in stores across the Netherlands

 01

-Customer brings back a worn product.
+Customer brings back a returned item.

 They scan one QR code at the counter.
 No app download, no staff training needed.